Archive

 Can Robot Vacuums Handle Rugs?
 Your Complete Guide

-Expert-reviewed content Tested in real homes Recently Updated Yes, robot vacuums can handle most rugs, provided they have at least 2,000 Pascals (Pa) of suction and dual rubber brush rolls to prevent tassel tangles.
-If your rug is thicker than 0.75 inches or features long fringe, a…
+Expert-reviewed content Tested in real homes Recently Updated Robot vacuums absolutely can handle most rugs, provided they pack at least 2,000 Pascals (Pa) of suction and dual rubber brush rolls to prevent tassel tangles.
+In our testing, we found that if a rug is thicker than 0.75…